How to Make a Lumbar Pillow With Piping

 Lumbar pillows are great for supporting your back in a deep or uncomfortable chair or they can be used for purely decorative purposes to add another color or shape to a pillow arrangement on a bed.
 Whatever you need a lumbar pillow for, the process of making one is the same and we’re going to walk you through it today.

-We are making these lumbar pillows to go with the cushions we made in our How to Recover a Bullnose Patio Cushion tutorial (300004XHT).
+We are making these lumbar pillows to go with the cushions we made in our How to Recover a Bullnose Patio Cushion tutorial (#300004XHT).
 The existing brown lumbar pillows weren’t in bad shape, but they no longer coordinated with our new teal seat cushions.
 So we used the old pillows for patterning and then borrowed their stuffing.
-Since our pillows are going to be outdoors, we’re using a Waverly® Sun N Shade fabric, Santa Maria Mimosa.
-This fabric features 500 hour UV protection and up to 1500 hours of light fastness, which makes it a great choice for patio pillows.
+Since our pillows are going to be outdoors, we’re using an indoor/outdoor upholstery fabric.
+Performance fabrics have excellent UV and water resistance, which makes them a great choice for patio pillows.

 1. Determine the dimensions of your pillow.

 2. Transfer those measurements to your fabric.
 We wanted our pillow’s panels to be the same on both sides and we wanted the main flower of the fabric’s pattern to be centered, so we patterned our dimensions around the focal point on the pattern.